-American Indian/Alaska Native Initiative integrates substance use disorder and mental health services with HIV primary health care for American Indian and Alaska Native communities.
-It is designed for people with HIV or at risk for HIV infection with co-morbidities of substance misuse (including alcohol), sexually transmitted infections, and/or mental illness.
+American Indian/Alaska Native Initiative is a federal initiative that integrates substance use disorder and mental health services with HIV primary health care for American Indian and Alaska Native communities.
+It is designed for people with HIV or at risk for HIV infection with comorbidities of substance misuse (including alcohol), sexually transmitted infections, and/or mental illness.